aonanj/synapseip/README.md

 ```

 ## Alerts Runner (`alerts_runner.py`)
 The alert runner replays saved queries, diffing against the last `alert_event` timestamp per query.
-Matching patents are emailed through Mailgun (or printed to stdout when Mailgun is not configured).
+Matching patents and publications are emailed through Mailgun (or printed to stdout when Mailgun is not configured).
 Run locally with:
 ```bash
 python alerts_runner.py
 ```